UAE, Israel firms sign deal after establishing ties | DW | 16.08.2020

-The agreement is being touted as the first such deal since Israel and UAE moved to establish full diplomatic relations earlier this week.
-The new business partnership aims to focus on coronavirus research and testing.
+The agreement is being touted as the first such deal since Israel and the United Arab Emirates moved to establish full diplomatic relations this week.
+The new partnership aims to focus on COVID-19 research and testing.

 The UAE Apex National Investment company has signed a "strategic commercial agreement" with Israel's TeraGroup to conduct research into COVID-19 and develop a virus testing device, UAE's state news agency WAM reported.